sanja0508/Experiment-4/README.md

 # Experiment-4
+AIM

-Aim: To study and implement Bitwise Operators in C++.
+To study and implement Bitwise Operators in C++.

+SOFTWARE REQUIRED

-Software Required: Visual Studio
+Visual Studio

+THEORY

-Theory: In C++, bitwise operators allow direct manipulation of bits within integer data types.
+In C++, bitwise operators allow direct manipulation of bits within integer data types.
 These operators treat values as sequences of binary digits (bits) rather than decimal or hexadecimal numbers.
 Bitwise operations are crucial in low-level programming, system-level tasks, memory-efficient applications, embedded systems, and performance optimization.

 Below are the commonly used bitwise operators in C++: